pjueon/JetsonGPIO/README.md

 ```
 The function returns a `GPIO::WaitResult` object that contains the channel name for which the edge was detected.

-To check if the event was detected or a timeout occurred, you can use `.is_event_detected()` method of the returned object or just simply cast it to `bool` type:
+To check if the event was detected or a timeout occurred, you can use `.is_event_detected()` method of the returned object or just simply cast it to `bool` type.
+the returned object is implicitly convertible to `bool` and its value is equal to the return value of `.is_event_detected()`:
 ```cpp
 // returns the channel name for which the edge was detected ("None" if a timeout occurred) std::string eventDetectedChannel = result.channel();